dfgitn4j/repl-cypher-shell/README.md

        copy-paste-into-terminal key sequence, or just copy and paste into the terminal.

      - Hit Enter key in the terminal window to start the shell if needed.
-A user name and password will be asked for if it's needed.
+A user name and password will be asked for if required.

   2. Run Cypher